Sky360-Repository/simpletracker-ros2-ws/end-points.md

 ### sky360/frames/masked_background/v1 - Frame.msg
 Message end point for the publishing of the masked background frame

+### sky360/frames/annotated/v1 - Frame.msg
+Message end point for the publishing the annotated frame i.e. the frame with status and tracks etc

 ## Detection

 ### sky360/detector/key_points/v1 - KeyPointArray.msg